 Assessment is increasingly critical to the success and continuation of educational programs.
-Many programs are currently engaged in student assessment as part of accreditation, academic program review, and/or simply out of an interest in improving their program.
+Many programs are currently engaged in student assessment as part of accreditation, academic program review, or simply to improve their program.
 Assessment of Learning are assessment strategies that are designed to confirm what students know.
 It demonstrates whether curriculum goals or goals of the program are met.

-Assessment Tools – The tools and resources listed may provide you with a framework for conducting effective assessment.
-The documents are adapted from an assessment workbook developed by Dr. Jenny Bergeron while at the University of Richmond, in order to assist faculty and staff with their assessment efforts as part of the University of Richmond’s re-accreditation efforts.
+Assessment Tools – The listed tools and resources may provide a framework for conducting effective assessments.
+The documents are adapted from an assessment workbook developed by Dr. Jenny Bergeron while at the University of Richmond to assist faculty and staff with their assessment efforts as part of the University of Richmond’s re-accreditation.

 Designing Assessment Using The Power of Google Forms – Michael Schmoker talks at great length in his book “Results Now“, of how the power of a common curriculum, common assessments and teachers working together can have unprecedented results in student learning.
-He cites many studies wherein teachers who seemingly taught the same class had varying levels of effectiveness, mostly through lack of their planning lessons and not designing assessments together, nor collecting data on a regular basis.
+He cites many studies showing that teachers who seemingly taught the same class had varying levels of effectiveness, mostly due to their lack of lesson planning, failure to design assessments together, and lack of regular data collection.

 Flubaroo – Google Forms – the quizzes can even be self-grading by adding in the proper “if statements” in the underlying spreadsheet.
 Google Forms allows you to create many different types of questions, automatically collects usernames, sends data to a spreadsheet.

-Introductory Readings on Assessment – Kansas State University’s Office of Assessment offers a starting point for assessment of students outcomes.
+Introductory Readings on Assessment – Kansas State University’s Office of Assessment offers a starting point for assessment of student outcomes.
 An Assessment Manual is available with great resources.

 Objectives Builder – Use this free application to develop instructional objectives for your courses and instructional programs.
 A tutorial is available to guide the newcomers to this free site from Arizona State University.